Lemmanaid: Neuro-Symbolic Lemma Conjecturing

 \paragraph{Baselines}

-There are no existing neural-based tools or models for Isabelle to compare against so we train our own neural baselines (Section~\ref{sec:neural-baselines}), to suggest lemma objects.
-Models trained to predict the lemma object are denoted by ``neural'' in tables in the evaluation.
-The state-of-the-art symbolic tool for lemma conjecturing is QuickSpec~\citep{quickspec}.
-QuickSpec is limited in that it can only generate equational lemmas as its conjecturing algorithm is based around enumerative synthesis of terms and the construction of equivalence classes via automated testing.
+There are no existing neural-based tools or models for Isabelle to compare against so we train our own neural baselines (Section~\ref{sec:neural-baselines}), to directly suggest lemma.
+These are denoted by ``neural'' in tables in the evaluation.
+QuickSpec is the state-of-the-art symbolic tool for lemma conjecturing~\citep{quickspec}.
+QuickSpec is limited to generating equational lemmas as its conjecturing algorithm is based around enumerative synthesis of terms and the construction of equivalence classes via automated testing.

 \paragraph{Benchmarks}